longbridgeapp/gpui-component/README.md

 - scrollbar
 - picker

-Other code are under Apache License.
+Other UI components are under Apache License.